gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

   If you are using multi-byte characters in any of your Git Fusion repository names, you should use an SSH connection to Git Fusion.

+* Once a project has been created with mirroring to Git Fusion, changing the settings in `/etc/gitswarm/gitswarm.rb` does not update the mirroring settings for the project (or any other project).
+This can result in problems that prevent using the project in any way.
+  Unfortunately, the solution is to delete the project, correct the settings in `gitswarm.rb`, and then re-create the project.

 ### Problems?